 You’re reveling in the coveted role of guest rather than host this Thanksgiving.
 Even though the stress over creating a perfectly moist turkey and mountains of fluffy mashed potatoes is not yours, you can still contribute to the festivities.
 Don’t show up to dinner empty-handed – pick up one of these Missouri-made products, a great accompaniment to any holiday meal.
 Your host will thank you, and perhaps you can score an invite for next year.

 The aforementioned turkey and mashed potatoes are sure to create a thirst easily quenched by a variety of Missouri libations.
-Sweet yet tart, St. James Winery’s cranberry wine is deliciously festive and perfect for the holidays, or choose one of these award-winning Missouri wines.
-For the beer drinkers, Logboat Brewing Company’s Mr. Moot is a brown ale with notes of fruit, toffee and chocolate.
-Bring a bottle of Still 630 Expedition Rum and make White Barbados to keep your fellow guests warm and merry.
+Sweet yet tart, St. James Winery’s cranberry wine is a delicious and festive choice for the holidays, or choose one of these award-winning Missouri wines.
+For the beer drinker, Logboat Brewing Company’s Peggy Jean is a porter with notes of brown sugar, vanilla and pecans.
+Bring a bottle of Still 630 Expedition Rum and make Hot Buttered Rum to keep your fellow guests warm and merry.

-Flowers are the ultimate thank you that last for days after the dishes are washed and leftovers devoured.
-Buy fresh-cut stems from Ozark Mountain Flower Truck, found at various locations around Springfield or order online.
+Flowers are the ultimate thank-you gift that lasts for days after the dishes are washed and leftovers are devoured.
+Buy fresh-cut stems from Ozark Mountain Flower Truck, found at various locations around Springfield through mid-December, or order online.